HIGHLIGHTS-Tennis-French Open day seven | Sports-Games

-Highlights of the seventh day at the French Open, the final Grand Slam tournament of the year, on Saturday (all times GMT): 1340 JABEUR TOPPLES SABALENKA
+Highlights of the seventh day at the French Open, the final Grand Slam tournament of the year, on Saturday (all times GMT): 1425 TSITSIPAS ADVANCES

-Tunisia's Ons Jabeur became the first Arab woman to reach the fourth round at Roland Garros after producing a shock 7-6(7) 2-6 6-3 win over eighth seed Aryna Sabalenka of Belarus.
-1335 ZHANG BREAKS FRENCH HEARTS
+Fifth seed Stefanos Tsitsipas progressed to the fourth round in Paris for a second consecutive year after Slovenian Aljaz Bedene retired injured while trailing 6-1 6-2 3-1.
+READ MORE:

-China's Zhang Shuai overcame a spirited challenge from French wildcard Clara Burel to win 7-6(2) 7-5.
-Both players were vulnerable on serve and shared 36 break point opportunities before Zhang found a breakthrough to seal victory in just over two hours.
+Kenin races into French Open fourth round German qualifier Daniel Altmaier ousts seventh seed Berrettini

 PREVIEW-Teenage sensation Fernandez gears up for Kvitova challenge French Open order of play on Saturday